Schneegans/Fly-Pie/README.md

 The development of Fly-Pie follows a simplified version of **git-flow**: The `master` branch always contains stable code.
 New features and bug fixes are implemented in `feature/*` branches and are merged to `develop` once they are finished.
 When a new milestone is reached, the content of `develop` will be merged to `master` and a tag is created.
+In rare and critical cases, hotfixes for the latest release will be created in the `master` branch and merged back to `develop`.

 ## Git Commit Messages

 Commits should start with a Capital letter and should be written in present tense (e.g. __:tada: Add cool new feature__ instead of __:tada: Added cool new feature__).
-It's a great idea to start the commit message with an applicable emoji.
+You should also start your commit message with **one** applicable emoji.
 This does not only look great but also makes you rethink what to add to a commit.
+Make many but small commits!

 Emoji | Description
 ------|------------
-:tada: `:tada:` | Added a cool new feature
+:tada: `:tada:` | When you added a cool new feature.
-:wrench: `:wrench:` | Refactored / improved a small piece of code
+:wrench: `:wrench:` | When you refactored / improved a small piece of code.
-:hammer: `:hammer:` | Refactored / improved large parts of the code
+:hammer: `:hammer:` | When you refactored / improved large parts of the code.
-:sparkles: `:sparkles:` | Applied clang-format
+:sparkles: `:sparkles:` | When you applied clang-format.
-:art: `:art:` | Improved / added assets like themes
+:art: `:art:` | When you improved / added assets like themes.
-:rocket: `:rocket:` | Improved performance
+:rocket: `:rocket:` | When you improved performance.
-:memo: `:memo:` | Wrote documentation
+:memo: `:memo:` | When you wrote documentation.
-:beetle: `:beetle:` | Fixed a bug
+:beetle: `:beetle:` | When you fixed a bug.
-:twisted_rightwards_arrows: `:twisted_rightwards_arrows:` | Merged a branch
+:twisted_rightwards_arrows: `:twisted_rightwards_arrows:` | When you merged a branch.
-:fire: `:fire:` | Removed something
+:fire: `:fire:` | When you removed something.
-:truck: `:truck:` | Moved / renamed something
+:truck: `:truck:` | When you moved / renamed something.

+## Version Numbers

+Releases in the 0.x.x series will most likely have a lot of breaking API changes, as the software becomes more and more mature.
+However, starting from version 1.0.0, version numbers of Fly-Pie will be assigned according to the [Semantic Versioning](https://semver.org/) scheme.
+This means, given a version number MAJOR.MINOR.PATCH, we will increment the:

+1. MAJOR version when we make incompatible API changes (that relates mainly to the D-Bus API, the presets file format and the Gio.Settings configuration),
+2. MINOR version when we add functionality in a backwards compatible manner, and
+3. PATCH version when we make backwards compatible bug fixes.